 Cultivate Your Character

 The utilitarians think your moral success depends on the outward consequences of your actions.
 Kantians think it all depends on your inward intentions.
 Today we look at a different theory, one that assumes that the most important part of being moral is forming your own character.
-We'll also consider why we should try to be good -- should we be moral because we want to the social problems that would come with people thinking we're immoral?
+We'll also consider why we should try to be good -- should we be moral because we want to avoid the social problems that would come with people thinking we're immoral?
 Or is there something intrinsically valuable about being a good person?
-Plato (Aristotle's teacher) will be our guide on this, as we read more selections from The Republic.
+Plato will be our guide on this, as we read more selections from The Republic.
 We'll also wrestle with an important skeptical question -- does modern psychology show you do not have a stable character?

-- You will understand why Plato thinks justice is both instrumentally and intrinsically valuable.
+- Understand why Plato thinks justice is both instrumentally and intrinsically valuable

-- You will understand two different reasons for pessimism about our abilities to cultivate virtue.
+- Understand two different reasons for pessimism about our abilities to cultivate virtue.

-- You will be able to defend your own interpretations of thought experiments like Plato's "Gyges" and situationist experiments like Milgram's "Shock Room"
+- Be able to defend your own interpretations of thought experiments like Plato's "Gyges" and situationist experiments like Milgram's "Shock Room".

 Complete these steps before you come to class

 - Consider the following prompts (you may want to write responses to these in your journal or talk about them with a friend):

 - What would you do first with the Ring of Gyges?
 What kind of person do you think you would become over time with the ring?

 - Some people think the conclusion we should draw from the Milgram experiments (and similar studies in social psychology) is that there are no such things as virtue and vice, because behavior is so situation dependent.
 Do you agree with this take?
 Why or why not?

 - Once you've read the content for today, feel free to take a practice quiz here: https://api.socrative.com/rc/u4AyG2